 This was a Disc Golf Course, what is the recreational benefit to having this park?

-The park is equipped with many recreational options which include walkways, boardwalks, educational kiosks, wildlife observation overlooks and more!
+The park offers many recreational options, including walkways, boardwalks, educational kiosks, wildlife observation overlooks, and more!

 What is that smell?